 Where Do You Want To Build?

 Selecting a location and finding a piece of land also helps to test whether you have enough money.
 If you want to convert a container home in Beverly Hills but find out that land is over $1,000,000 and your total budget is only $400,000 then you need to rethink your plan.
 Sometimes there just isn’t any land available in your preferred location.
 Then you must decide whether you are willing to wait for a piece of land to become available or whether you should look at buying land elsewhere.

 Do You Have A Builder?

-Are You Ready To Take The Jump?
+Are You Ready To Take The Plunge?

 Building any new home is not for the faint of heart.
 Before you start constructing your shipping container building, ask yourself whether you are ready to take the plunge.

-Let me know which question you found most useful in the comments below…
+Let me know which question you found most useful in the comments section below.